L.E.G.I.O.N.: R.E.B.E.L.S.

-As a consequence of the Zero Hour event, the original title was replaced by R.E.B.E.L.S.
+Following the Zero Hour event, the original title was replaced by R.E.B.E.L.S.
 '94 (Revolutionary Elite Brigade to Eradicate L.E.G.I.O.N.
-Supremacy) (beginning with issue #0), continuing the same storyline with basically the same characters.
+Supremacy) (beginning with issue #0), continuing the storyline with the same characters.
 R.E.B.E.L.S.
-'96 #17 was the last issue.
+'96 #17 was the final issue.

 When L.E.G.I.O.N. is usurped by Vril Dox's son Lyrl Dox (who went by the name of Brainiac 3), Dox and those members who remain loyal to him (Lobo, Phase, Strata, Stealth, and Borb) are forced to flee in a mysterious new ship in order to regroup and regain control of L.E.G.I.O.N.
 Telepath comes along unwillingly.
 Garv, Strata's husband, unbalanced by not understanding recent events, becomes involved in a desire to get Strata back.
 Borb (who is in love with Stealth) sacrifices his life in order to protect his friends from an other-dimensional army of brain-stealing entities; the very ones that had created the ship they had been fleeing in.
 They soon name the ship the 'Di'ib', after an old L.E.G.I.O.N. hero.

 The team has to fight old friends, such as Zena Moonstruk, Gigantus and Davroth.
 Behind the scenes help comes from old ally Marij'n and Captain Comet.
 The group also encounters the demonic entity Neron, who plays a critical role in the resolution of the main storyline providing the means to defeating Lyrl in exchange for the soul of a future generation of the Dox line.

-The heroes regain control in the last issue, with Vril using the knowledge given to him by Neron to find a way to lobotomize his son, stripping him of his super-intelligence.
+The heroes regain control in the last issue, with Vril using the knowledge given to him by Neron to find a way to lobotomize his son, stripping him of his enhanced intelligence.
 Dox and Stealth retire to take care of Lyrl, whose brain has been reduced to that of a normal one-year-old, while Captain Comet is placed in charge of L.E.G.I.O.N.